EverydayDesignStudio/guides/capra.md

 There is a RealVNC Capra group for connecting to both the cameras and projectors remotely.
 Login details can be found in the Dropbox.

 ## Collector

+### Services
-The timelapse program is started on power up by a service.
-It can be found at: `/lib/systemd/system/capra-startup.service`
+The timelapse program is started on power up by the service: `/lib/systemd/system/capra-startup.service`

+The (on/off) button is controlled by the service: `/lib/systemd/system/capra-listen-for-shutdown.service`

 ## Explorer